Hong Kong Museum of the War of Resistance and Coastal Defence: Displays

-The museum consists of three main areas, namely the Reception area, the Redoubt, and the Historical Trail.
+The HKMWRCD consists of three main areas, namely the Reception area, the Redoubt, and the Historical Trail.
 It is converted from the hundred-year-old Lei Yue Mun Fort.
 Its historical structure has an extensive outdoor area with the unique architectural design, a strong tensile structure with other traditional building material, which provides a comfort and historical feeling for visitors.

 The casemates inside the Redoubt were converted into exhibition galleries for permanent displays on the history of Hong Kong's Coastal Defence covering the Ming and Qing period, the British period, the Japanese invasion and the period after the transfer of sovereignty to China.